OpenMDAO/OpenMDAO-Framework/docs/tutorials/simple_example.rst

 .. index:: Fake Finite Difference

-In OpenMDAO derivatives can be specified in the component API.
+In OpenMDAO, derivatives can be specified in the component API.
 A component's a set of specified derivatives is used to replace that component's output with the first-order Taylor series expansion whenever the optimizer initiates a finite difference estimation of the gradient.
 This is called *Fake Finite Difference*.
 It provides an efficient way of calculating gradients for mixed models --